Spin caloritronics as a probe of nonunitary superconductors: Discussion

-The main caveat is that strongly ferromagnetic superconductors may support a spontaneous vortex state~\cite{ohta2010microscopic,kusunose2013theory}.
+The main caveat is that ferromagnetic superconductors may support a spontaneous vortex state~\cite{ohta2010microscopic,kusunose2013theory}.
 In such cases, the Meissner screening is not only incomplete, but vortices generate unpaired quasiparticles, and vortex motion contributes to the transverse transport.
 Nonetheless, in the majority of ferromagnetic superconductors, the evidence for the spontaneous vortex state is scant, and thus we believe that our results are applicable.

-If the exchange splitting is large enough to make the difference in e.g. Fermi velocities between the two spin orientations substantial, we may expect corrections to the quasiclassical results.
-However, in most materials under discussion, the splitting is small and appears as a higher order correction in the powers of $(k_{\rm F}\xi_0)^{-1}\ll 1$, where $\xi_0$ is the superconducting coherence length.
+If the exchange splitting is large enough to make the difference in e.g. the Fermi velocities between the two spin orientations substantial, we may expect corrections to the quasiclassical results.
+However, in most materials under discussion, the splitting is small and appears as a higher-order correction in the powers of $(k_{\rm F}\xi_0)^{-1}\ll 1$, where $\xi_0$ is the superconducting coherence length.
+In ferromagnetic superconductors, in principle, magnons also contribute to the spin transport induced by thermal gradients.
+The magnitude of this contribution depends on the magnon spectrum.
+In superconductors such as UCoGe and URhGe, the exchange interaction is Ising-like,~\cite{hattori2012superconductivity,aoki2019review}, and hence the magnons are gapped.
+Because the superconducting transition temperature is far lower than the magnon gap, the corresponding contribution is exponentially suppressed at the temperatures of interest.